Privacy policy

 7. Do Not Track.
 At present, the Site does not specifically respond to browser do-not-track signals.

-Our Terms of Service document identifies certain third-party websites to which we may provide links, and that you may click on our Site.
+Our Terms of Service (available here, https://fundraiseup.com/terms/) may identify certain third-party websites to which we may provide links, and that you may click on our Site.
 Please check the privacy policies of these other websites to learn how they collect, use, store and share information that you may submit to them or that they collect.

 If you currently reside in the EEA, the GDPR applies to your PII and you are a Data Subject.
-The GDPR requires that we, as a Controller, have a legal basis to process your PII.
+The GDPR requires that we have a legal basis to process your PII.

-1. We process your PII under one or more of the following legal bases:
+1. As a controller, we process your PII under one or more of the following legal bases:

 • Processing is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests;